ChernyshevT/LTPLib_project/README.md

 ## Main classes
 ### `_ltplib.grid`
 Gird is a primary class for every simulation.
 It describes geometry of the problem, boundary conditions, and spatial-decomposition for parallel computation.
-The code uses sightly modified approach of tile-decomposition described before in [\[Decyk, 2014\]](https://doi.org/10.1016/j.cpc.2013.10.013), [\[Decyk, 2015\]](https://doi.org/10.1109/MCSE.2014.131).
+The code uses sightly modified approach of tile-decomposition described before in [^decyk2014], [^decyk2015].
 The class constructor accepts following arguments:
 1. *nd* -- number of spatial dimensions;
 1. *step* -- list containing spatial steps along the each axis;
 1. *axes* -- list describing spatial decomposition along the each axis;